Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 - Start the car.
-It may take a few attempts before then engine starts due to the air gap in the fuel line.
+It may take a few attempts before the engine starts due to the air gap in the fuel line.

 - Check the fitting on the fuel pump regulator for leaks.

-- Install the seat cushion back in the car on an angle where the seat belt clips can be pulled back into the belt clip openings.
+- Install the seat cushion back in the car at an angle where the seat belt clips can be pulled back into the belt clip openings.

 - Push the seat back and align the pins in the base of the seat with the rectangular openings on the floor.
 Press down firmly to clip the pins into the opening.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: Does this procedure apply for a 2000 Toyota Avalon too?